EBZebra/docs/edge/source/guide/printingGuide.md

 ###Parameter 3- callback
-This will return a [PRINTER_STATUS...](../api/printingzebra#Constants) constant as a string.
+This parameter will return a [PRINTER_STATUS...](../api/printingzebra?Constants) constant as a string.

 ## Printing Images
-For printers with graphics support, images are printed using the [printImageFromFile](../api/printingzebra#mprintImageFromFile) method.
+For printers with graphics support, images are printed using the [printImageFromFile method](../api/printingzebra?printImageFromFile(STRING filePathOnDevice, INTEGER x, INTEGER y, HASH options)).
 For example, an image called `myImage.jpg` in your application's `public` folder could use the same [RhoFile.join](../api/File#mjoinSTATIC) helper function and [Application.publicFolder](../api/Application#ppublicFolder) property described above to create a fully qualified path to the `myImage.jpg` file.
-The file could then be passed to the [printImageFromFile](../api/printingzebra#mprintImageFromFile) method:

-Sample JavaScript code:
+**After creating the fully qualified path, pass the file to the [printImageFromFile method](../api/printingzebra?printImageFromFile(STRING filePathOnDevice, INTEGER x, INTEGER y, HASH options))**:

 	:::javascript
 	var imagefile = EB.RhoFile.join(EB.Application.publicFolder, 'myImage.jpg');

-	//assuming you made an instance and connected per the previous instructions myPrinter.printImageFromFile(imagefile,0,0,{},function(e){
+	//assuming you made an instance and connected per the previous instructions

+	myPrinter.printImageFromFile(imagefile,0,0,{},function(e){

 		// e = PRINTER_STATUS...
 CONSTANT String

 		if(e == 'PRINTER_STATUS_SUCCESS')
 			{

 			}
 		});

-A callback for the [PRINTER_STATUS](../api/printingzebra#Constants) constant would return a string indicating whether the operation was successful.
+A callback for the [PRINTER_STATUS](../api/printingzebra?Constants) constant would return a string indicating whether the operation was successful.

-NOTE: Images larger than 1024x768 might take a long time or print incorrectly.
+**NOTE**: Images larger than 1024x768 might take a long time or print incorrectly.
 Consult the printer manufacturer's documentation for image printing parameters.

 ### Storing Images
-Some Zebra printers support the storage of images.
-You can accomplish this by creating your own ZPL or CPL command set, or use the [storeImage](../api/printingzebra#mstoreImage) method:
+For Zebra printers that support the storage of images, this can be done by creating a ZPL or CPL command set or by using the [storeImage method](../api/printingzebra?storeImage(STRING printerDriveAndFileName, STRING imageFilePathOnDevice, INTEGER width, INTEGER height)).

-Sample JavaScript code:
+**To store an image on the printer using the [storeImage method](../api/printingzebra?storeImage(STRING printerDriveAndFileName, STRING imageFilePathOnDevice, INTEGER width, INTEGER height))**:

 	:::javascript
-	//location of image on device
+	//location of image on device:

 	var imagefile = EB.RhoFile.join(EB.Application.publicFolder, 'myImage.jpg');

 	//destination of image on the printer.
-Must have partion specified var destination = "E:LOGO.GRF"
+Must have partion specified:

+	var destination = "E:LOGO.GRF"

-	//assuming you made an instance and connected per the previous instructions myPrinter.storeImageFromFile(destination,imagefile,0,0,{},function(e){
+	//assuming you made an instance and connected per the previous instructions:

+	myPrinter.storeImageFromFile(destination,imagefile,0,0,{},function(e){

 		// e = PRINTER_STATUS...
 CONSTANT String